open-craft/opencraft/documentation/howtos.md

   --oidc-secret '{discovery oauth client secret}'
 ```

-* To initialize a new Elasticsearch instance, run:
+* To initialize a new Elasticsearch index, run these commands on the appserver:

 ```bash
 sudo -u discovery -Hs